-However, contributions to any Inland Revenue approved pension scheme (such as an occupational pension scheme, a personal pension plan or retirement annuity) and payments under the Gift Aid or Payroll Giving schemes should be deducted when you work out your income for a tax credit claim.
-If you made personal pension or retirement annuity contributions, Gift Aid payments or a trading loss (see page 25), please phone the Helpline for a working sheet (TC825) to help you to work out the income to enter in your tax credits claim.
-We take the following types of income into account when we work out how much tax credits to pay.
+However, contributions to any HM Revenue & Customs registered pension scheme (such as an occupational pension scheme, a personal pension plan or retirement annuity) and payments under the Gift Aid or Payroll Giving schemes should be deducted when you work out your income for a tax credit claim.
+If you made personal pension or retirement annuity contributions, Gift Aid payments or a trading loss, please phone the Helpline for a working sheet (TC825) to help you to work out the income to enter in your tax credits claim.

+We take the following types of income into account when we work out how much tax credits to pay
-- Salary and wages, including commission, bonuses, tips, gratuities, profit-related pay, holiday pay, SSP and some benefits in kind which may be provided by your employer (for example, car and car fuel, allowances for the use of your own car on business, vouchers and credit tokens).
-Although SMP, SPP and SAP are taxable, we will take off £100 a week from your income for tax credit purposes. - Taxable profits from self-employment. - Taxable social security benefits, for example, Carer's Allowance (previously called Invalid Care Allowance) and Incapacity Benefit paid at the short-term higher and long-term rates, including any Child Dependency Increases paid with these benefits - but not benefits which are not taxable, such as, Child Benefit, Attendance Allowance, Disability Living Allowance, Housing Benefit or Council Tax Benefit. - State retirement pensions (including Widowed Parent's Allowance, Widowed Mother's Allowance, Widow's Pension and Industrial Death Benefit) and occupational or personal pensions but not war pensions, whether paid on grounds of wounds or disability or paid to widows. - Most income from savings and investments (for instance, interest from bank and building society accounts, dividends from UK companies, payments from trusts or the estate of a deceased person in administration) - but not income from certain tax-exempt investments, such as, Individual Savings Accounts (ISAs), Personal Equity Plans (PEPs) or non-taxable National Savings products. - Rental income from property but not income which is exempt from income tax under the rent-a-room scheme (briefly, if you let furnished accommodation in your own home for up to £4,250 a year). - Foreign income, for example, from investments or property overseas and social security payments from overseas governments, before any overseas tax was taken off but deducting any bank charges or commission when converting foreign currency to pounds.
-We want to know about all foreign income, whether or not it was received and taxed in the UK, unless you were unable to send the income to the UK because of exchange controls in the country of origin.

-- The dependant's grant paid to students with a spouse or unmarried partner or a dependant adult. - Miscellaneous income such as Business Start-Up Allowances for unemployed people starting their own business or copyright royalties paid to someone who is not a professional author or composer, which is taxable under Case VI of Schedule D of the Taxes Act 1988.
+Salary and wages, including commission, bonuses, tips, gratuities, profit-related pay, holiday pay, statutory sick pay (SSP) and some benefits in kind which may be provided by your employer (for example, car and car fuel, allowances for the use of your own car on business, vouchers and credit tokens).
+Although statutory maternity pay (SMP), statutory paternity pay (SPP) and statutory adoption pay (SAP) are taxable, you should take off £100 a week of each payment from your income for tax credit purposes.
+You should include any earnings from employment outside the UK.

+- Taxable profits from self-employment, including any from outside the UK. - Taxable social security benefits, for example, Carer's Allowance (previously called Invalid Care Allowance) and Incapacity Benefit paid after the first 28 weeks of incapacity (at the shortterm higher and long-term rates, including any Child Dependency Increases paid with these benefits) but not benefits which are not taxable, such as, Child Benefit, Attendance Allowance, Disability Living Allowance, Housing Benefit or Council Tax Benefit. - State retirement pensions (including Widowed Parent's Allowance, Widowed Mother's Allowance, Widow's Pension and Industrial Death Benefit) and occupational or personal pensions but not war pensions, whether paid on grounds of wounds or disability or paid to widows. - Most income from savings and investments (for instance, interest from bank and building society accounts, dividends from UK companies, payments from trusts or the estate of a deceased person in administration) - but not income from certain tax-exempt investments, such as, Individual Savings Accounts (ISAs), Personal Equity Plans (PEPs) or non-taxable National Savings products. - Rental income from property but not income which is exempt from income tax under the rent-a-room scheme (briefly, if you let furnished accommodation in your own home for up to £4,250 a year). - Foreign income, for example, from investments or property overseas and social security payments from overseas governments, before any overseas tax was taken off but deducting any bank charges or commission when converting foreign currency to pounds.
+We want to know about all foreign income, whether or not it was received and taxed in the UK, unless you were unable to send the income to the UK because of exchange controls in the country of origin. - The dependant's grant paid to students with a spouse or unmarried partner or a dependant adult. - Miscellaneous income such as copyright royalties paid to someone who is not a professional author or composer, which is taxable under Part 5 of the Income Tax (Trading and Other Income Act 2005).